WilliamGeo/WilliamGeo/README.md

 I started to use Linux more and more, using the various commands built in the bash and some included with package managers.
 I have used a small amount of Shell Script to automate clearing up files on the Linux system to reduce memory.

 In University I revisited Python as part as my foundation year and learnt some Java.
 Further in my course I was taught how to use C# and C#/Unity.
 More information is on my website [here]().

+During my time at University I was lucky enough to be a part of a gaming studio, although small the small community of staff were eager and experienced in their fields.

+More info can be found on the website below.

 ### Contact Me